bd/twidor/README.md

 Lyons also states, "We examined how our participants learned to chord, showing most of the speed increase associated with learning occurs during the in-air time interval."
 In-air refers to the time between releasing one key and pressing the next.
 This suggests that the user's efforts to absorb and recall key assignment information during the transition are a key to speed increases.

-[Lyons 2004a] found that the "highlighting-off group’s effort to find and remember keys and key combinations improved their learning.
+Lyons found that the "highlighting-off group’s effort to find and remember keys and key combinations improved their learning.
 Twidor can show a keyboard layout and can highlight key labels.
 However, studies show that, while the visual keyboard